Abdulrhman16/DS_adv_project/README.md

 ---

+## 📁 Project Overview

+This is a simple NLP project using a custom-trained model built with TensorFlow and served via Flask.
+You can either use the pre-trained model or train a new one using the provided dataset and notebook.

+---

 ## 📥 Requirements

-To run this project, you will need to **download the pre-trained model and its tokenizer** manually.
+To run this project, you need to download the **pre-trained model** and **tokenizer** manually.

 ### 🔗 Downloads